Lynch08/Pands-Project2021/README.md

 ### Correlations
 I used a heat map to help me with analysing the correlations between the variables.
 Although the data is duplicated on this map I found an extremly helpful visualisation tool and easy to read.
-Where the correlation is 1 or 'reddest' we can see that the variable data will be the same the same so the correlation will match - the further the figure is away from 1 (going from red to blue to purple), the less correlation there is.
+Where the correlation is 1 or 'reddest' we can see that the variable data will be the same so the correlation will match - the further the figure is away from 1 (going from red to blue to purple), the less correlation there is.

 ![](Images/Heatmap.png)

 The least correlation happens between petal values and sepal width (-.42 and -.36).
-We can see the highest correlation between the between petal length and width (.96) - this tells us as one gets larger, so does the other, and this number is so close to 1 i began to assume this is the case across all species.
+We can see the highest correlation between the between petal length and width (.96) - this tells us as one gets larger, so does the other, and this number is so close to 1 I began to assume this is the case across all species.
 Surprisingly to me, there was a high correlation between the petal values and the sepal length (.87 and .82, petal length and width respectivly) This correlation was surprising as it was so low with the sepal width.
 I was able to conclude from this data that the sepal width did not strongly correlate with any of the other variables.

 However because my interest was now peaked by the fact the sepal variables did not strongly correlate, I decided once again, to go back to the discribe() function to create an indidual table for each species - this was added to the summary.txt file.
 This was not great for visualisation and I had found the heat map far more user friendly, so I decided to generate one for each species.
-The compbination of the text summary and the heatmaps, led to some very intersting findings.
+The combination of the text summary and the heatmaps, led to some very intersting findings.

 Firstly the correlations that I had found with the overall dataset did not seem to carry over to the correlations of the grouped species.
 This led me to double check my data and do some googeling to ensure my code was correct.
-From my researh I found that this was a known phenomenon with the dataset, and may other datasets called Simpsons Paradox.
+From my research I found that this was a known phenomenon with the dataset, and many other datasets called Simpsons Paradox.
 Simpson’s paradox, also called Yule-Simpson effect, in statistics, an effect that occurs when the marginal association between two categorical variables is qualitatively different from the partial association between the same two variables after controlling for one or more other variables. https://www.britannica.com/topic/Simpsons-paradox
 This was interesting and led me to reading up more on Simpsons Paradox.
 It was a good learning expierence as it taught me not to take for granted the relationship between two variables if there was one or more other variable in the dataset.
 My further research on this infromed me that this was not a particulary rare occurrence in the world of Data Analysis.